BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-The 4th pseudocode represents the main involving the Crow routines.
+The next pseudocode represents the main involving the Crow routines.
 As mentioned above, the pseudocode represents only the backend/frontend interface at the CS side including only three functions: create, get and set.

 ```